material-components/material-components-android/docs/theming/Color.md

 ##### Material Design Components

-The easiest way to use surface colors with tonal variations is with Material Design Components, which have built-in support for tonal surface colors/elevation overlays.
+The easiest way to use surface colors with tonal variations is with Material Design Components, which have built-in support for surface with elevation overlays.
 You can customize surface colors of those components by changing their elevation.

-Here is a list of Material components that support elevation overlays.
-These components have `colorSurface` set as the default background color and can be
+Here is a list of Material components that support elevation overlays when `?attr/colorSurface` is set as the container/background color.
-elevated:

 *   [Top App Bar](../components/TopAppBar.md)
 *   [Bottom App Bar](../components/BottomAppBar.md)